net-daemon/docs/docs/started/development.md

 cd netdaemon_apps
 ```
 ## 2. Enable remote development in devcontainers
 If you are using Visual Studio Code, devcontainers are the preferred way to develop your apps.
 If you are running Visual Studio, skip this step.
-This also requres docker to be installed.
+This also requires docker to be installed.

-1. Install [remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VSCode if you have not allready.
+1. Install [remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VSCode if you have not already.
 2. Open folder, the newly cloned template
 3. Run task: `Remote-Containers: Open Folder in Container`.
 Wait until it fully opened